 This course is designed to give students supervised practical application of knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experiences such as employment, independent study, internships, assistantships, mentorships, or laboratories.
 To prepare for careers in agriculture, food and natural resources, students must attain academic skills and knowledge, acquire technical knowledge and skills related to the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
 To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills and technologies in a variety of settings.
 A student may repeat this course once for credit provided that the student is experiencing different aspects of the industry and demonstrating proficiency in additional and more advanced knowledge and skills.
-Prerequisites: Minimum age of 16 at time of enrollment, application and teacher approval; a minimum of one credit in application and teacher approval; a minimum of or Ag, Food & Natural Resources recommended The Applied Agricultural Engineering program of study explores the occupations and educational opportunities associated with applying knowledge of engineering technology and biological science to agricultural problems concerned with power and machinery, electrification, structures, soil and water conservation, and processing agricultural products.
+Prerequisites: Minimum age of 16 at time of enrollment.

+application and teacher approval; a minimum of one credit in Ag, Food & Natural Resources recommended

+The Applied Agricultural Engineering program of study explores the occupations and educational opportunities associated with applying knowledge of engineering technology and biological science to agricultural problems concerned with power and machinery, electrification, structures, soil and water conservation, and processing agricultural products.
 This program of study may also include exploration into diagnosing, repairing, or overhauling farm machinery and vehicles, such as tractors, harvesters, dairy equipment, and irrigation systems.

-Principles of Agriculture, Food, and Natural Resources APPLIED AGRICULTURAL ENGINEERING Agricultural Mechanics and Metal Technologies (Offered every other year.)
+Principles of Agriculture, Food, and Natural Resources APPLIED AGRICULTURAL ENGINEERING Agricultural Structures Design and Fabrication (Offered every other year.)
 Agricultural Structures Design and Fabrication (Offered every other year.)
 Practicum in Agriculture, Food, and Natural Resources

-HIGH SCHOOL/ INDUSTRY CERTIFICATION CERTIFICATE/ LICENSE ASSOCIATE DEGREE BACHELOR'S DEGREE MASTER'S/ DOCTORAL PROFESSIONAL DEGREE AWS D1.1 or D9.1 (Ag Mechanics) Certified Professional Agronomist Heavy Equipment Maintenance Technology/ Technician Agricultural Engineering NCCER Core Curriculum (Ag Mechanics) Certified Reliability Engineer Agricultural Mechanization, General Agricultural Mech anization, General Certified Irrigation Designer Small Engine Mechanics and Repair Technology/ Technician Fluid Power Mobile Hydraulic Mechanic Welding Technology/ Welder Additional in Additional industry based certification information is available from the TEA CTE website.
-For more inf formation on postsec ondary options for this s program of study, v risit TXCTE.org.
+HIGH SCHOOL/ INDUSTRY CERTIFICATION CERTIFICATE/ LICENSE ASSOCIATE DEGREE BACHELOR'S DEGREE MASTER'S/ DOCTORAL PROFESSIONAL DEGREE AWS D1.1 or D9.1 (Ag Mechanics) Certified Professional Agronomist Heavy Equipment Maintenance Technology/ Technician Agricultural Engineering OSHA 30-hour General Industry Certified Reliability Engineer Agricultural Mechanization, General Agricultural Mech anization, General Certified Irrigation Designer Small Engine Mechanics and Repair Technology/ Technician Fluid Power Mobile Hydraulic Mechanic Welding Technology/ Welder Additional industry based certification information is available from the TEA CTE website.

+For more information on postsecondary options for this program of study, visit TXCTE.org.